sabomichal/immutable-xjc/README.md

 #### -imm-nopubconstructor
 The '-imm-nopubconstructor' option is used to make the constructors of the generated classes non-public.

-#### -imm-leavecollections
+#### -imm-skipcollections
-The '-imm-leavecollections' option is used to leave collections mutable
+The '-imm-skipcollections' option is used to leave collections mutable

 ### Usage
 #### JAXB-RI CLI